Belgium has an impressive list of dog breeds that have a rich and colorful history for a small country.

-They were originally used for general farm work including cattle droving, sheep herding and pulling carts.
-Nowadays they work as guard dogs and police dogs, as well as being kept as pets.
+They were originally used for general farm work, including cattle droving, sheep herding, and pulling carts.
+Nowadays, they work as guard dogs and police dogs and are kept as pets.

 7. Brussels Griffon

-The Griffon Bruxellois or Brussels Griffon is a breed of toy dog, named for their city of origin: Brussels.
+The Griffon Bruxellois or Brussels Griffon is a toy dog breed named for their city of origin: Brussels.

 The Griffon Bruxellois may refer to three different breeds, the Griffon Bruxellois, the Griffon Belge and the Petit Brabançon.

 There’s a lot of personality in this tiny dog that only weighs about 12 pounds.
-This smart, funny and sensitive character will entertain its owner and all those around.
-They are easy to train and make lovely pets, but not great for small children.
+This intelligent, funny, and sensitive character will entertain its owner and all those around.
+They are easy to train and make lovely pets but not great for small children.

 A Schipperke is a small Belgian black breed of dog that originated in the early 16th century.

 There has been a long informal debate about if this type of dog is a spitz or miniature sheepdog.
-In their home country of Belgium they are considered a small shepherd.
+In their home country of Belgium, they are considered a miniature shepherd.

 The smart and outgoing Schipperke originated in Belgium as a small version of a black Belgian sheepdog known as the Leauvenaar.

-The name Schipperke comes from a word meaning “little shepherd,” but the dogs were best known for guarding the boats on the canals between Brussels and Antwerp.
-Shoemakers and other tradesmen kept them to eliminate rats.
+The name Schipperke comes from a word meaning “little shepherd,” but the dogs were best known for guarding the boats on the canals between Brussels and Antwerp, and Shoemakers and other tradesmen kept them to eliminate rats.

-The Papillon is a dog who will win your heart just with its massive ears and delicate face and features.
+The Papillon is a dog that will win your heart just with its massive ears and delicate face and features.

 The Papillon, also known by the name the Continental Toy Spaniel, is a spaniel breed.
-Papillon is French for butterfly.
-It is named after the butterfly-like look of its long, furry ears.
+Papillon is French for butterfly, and it is named after the butterfly-like look of its long, furry ears.

-Papillons became popular in the 16th century with aristocrats and artists and can be seen through many works of classic art.
+Papillons became popular in the 16th century with aristocrats and artists and were seen through many classic artworks.